celiahein/celiahein/README.md

-- 👋 Hi, I’m @celiahein.
+- 👋 Hello, I’m @celiahein.
 I'm a PhD candidate at the University of Toronto.
 -  🔭 I'm currently learning a ton of statistics, modelling, and programming techniques including
 - 🌱 I’m currently devloping on a spatial optimization program for ecological community data using HPC.
 - 👀 I’m interested in: learning